AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/scenarios/basic-scenario-settings.md

 ## Scenario name

-To rename a scenario, open the scenario, click on the scenario's name in the top left corner and edit it as you see fit.
-Pressing the Enter key or clicking outside the edited field will save the scenario under a new name.
+To rename a scenario, open the scenario, click on the scenario's name in the top left corner and edit it.
+Press Enter or click outside the edited field to save the scenario name.

 ## Selecting the first bundle

-Triggers allow you to select the first bundle that you want to process in the scenario.
+You can select the first bundle that you want to process in the scenario.

 For more information, see [Choose where a trigger module starts in Adobe Workfront Fusion](../../workfront-fusion/modules/choose-where-trigger-module-starts.md).